up

 Community Mobility Services

-• Commuter Services: Working with the business and residential community, this program unit promotes alternatives to single occupant vehicles (including transit, car/vanpooling, biking, bikesharing, micromobility services, walking, and telework) in order to reduce traffic congestion, improve air quality and other environmental factors, and address climate change.
-Outreach and services are targeted to employers, employees, and residents of multi-unit buildings within the County's six Transportation Management Districts (TMDs): Silver Spring, Friendship Heights, Bethesda, North Bethesda, Greater Shady Grove, and White Oak, and in the Wheaton Transportation Planning and Policy area.
-Large employers and residential complexes outside the TMDs are also serviced on a more limited basis as resources permit.
-The unit coordinates with other agencies in the development approval process and works with developers within TMDs to incorporate supportive measures into their projects through implementation of Transportation Demand Management (TDM) Plans.
+• Commuter Services: Working with the business and residential community, this program promotes alternatives to single occupant vehicles (including transit, car/vanpooling, biking, bikesharing, micromobility services, walking, and telework) in order to reduce traffic congestion, improve air quality and other environmental factors, and address climate change.
+Outreach and services have historically been targeted to employers, employees, and residents of multi-unit buildings close to transit, including Silver Spring, Friendship Heights, Bethesda, North Bethesda, Greater Shady Grove, and White Oak.
+The program also provides services to large employers, residential complexes, and other targeted audiences countywide.
+Commuter Services has a role in review and management of Transportation Demand Management (TDM) Plans, as required by Planning Board as a condition of development approval for some new developments.
 The unit also coordinates with Parking Management to provide parking opportunities within the TMDs but outside Parking Lot Districts (PLDs).
 Revenues from these non-PLD parking areas help support the unit's services.
 The unit supports and helps coordinate actions to reduce greenhouse gas emissions from the transportation sector in order to meet the County's climate change goals, consistent with actions identified in the Climate Action Plan.
 These include programs promoting use of electric vehicles by residents, businesses and their employees, developers, and the community at large.

-• Taxi Services: This unit administers taxicab regulation, licensing, and permit activities of Chapter 53 of the Montgomery County Code (Taxi).
+• Taxi Services: This unit administers taxicab regulation, licensing, and permit activities of Chapter 53 of the Montgomery County Code (Taxicab).

 • Cross-Coordination of Services: The Community Mobility Program coordinates implementation of programs and grants to support a broad range of mobility options with community groups, County departments, and other local, state, and regional agencies.